rensandao/CarND-Term2-P4-PID_Control_Project-Wei/README.md

 ## What is PID?

-## How did I manually set PID parameters?
+## How did I manually tune PID settings?
 * Firstly set proportion parameter(depicts with `kp` in code), tune the value(such as 0.1,0.3,1,2,3...).
 The basic performance is that the car can easily go out the lane at first, with the value increasing, the car can move farther but quickly lose its balance and drive out of the lane.

     The reason for these phenomenons is, `P controller` can quickly adjust the car to move back to the center line of the lane as kp comes higher.
 It is easliy to understand that when kp are too small, the car move so short distance that quickly leave the normal lane and even ｒｏｔates or move backwards.
 But if kp is too large, ｕnder the effect of P controller, the car can also move out of the lane.
 Because the car have its inertia, with `ｒｅlatively high inertia` and `narrow lane range`, It is quitely hard for P controller to drag back the car.
 The final value for kp I set was 0.3 which is also a ａｐｐroximation.